swiss-ai-center/a-guide-to-mlops/presentation/README.md

 **Small teams** and **SMEs** without the dedicated MLOps teams that big tech can afford.

+-   **Data scientists** ready to leave ad-hoc notebooks and scripts behind
+-   **Software engineers** extending DevOps practices to ML

 ## The fence -> boundary

 <!-- _class: lead -->

-## What this guide is not

--   a course on LLMs or agentic AI
+**This is not:**

+-   a heavy all-in-one MLOps platform
 -   a course on machine learning theory

+**This is:**

--   a big-bang transformation
+-   a lightweight, composable stack

-## What this guide is

--   a path from notebook to production
+-   for small teams moving from notebook to production
--   one possible way of building an ML system
--   the intuition to build an adequate system for your needs
+-   one step at a time

 ## The path -> solution